TheOfficialPeter/Fruno/README.md

 Switched to using BunJS + Hono.
 Hosted API on Cloudflare Workers.
 Planning on using DiscordJS + BunJS.
 Going to make this fast.

+> 05/05/24

+Not using SteamDB anymore ( gave up trying to scrape it + respect to the developers ).
+Using raw steam web API.